 Following the substantiation of a Report of Need for protective services, an assessment is conducted by the AAA to develop a service plan, which describes the older adult's identified needs, goals to be achieved, and the specific services needed to reduce or eliminate risk.
+The AAA develops the describes the older adult's identified needs, goals to be achieved, and the specific services needed to reduce or eliminate risk.
 The AAA develops the service plan cooperatively with the older adult, their guardian and other family members, when appropriate.
 The AAA advocates for the older adult, who has a right to self-determination.